 Now, the custom image is uploaded to the folder.
 We will add them to a meeting using the below steps.

 - Join a meeting.

 - Make sure your camera is turned on.
 If your camera is not already switched on, click on the camera icon.

-- Click the 3 dots and click Show background effects
+- Click the More options and click Apply background effects.

 - Go to the bottom of the effects to see the uploaded image.